abhididdigi/SNPort/README.md

 List of files available
 =======================

+####PT_WriteClasses

+All the files in this folder will contain Script Include that write from ServiceNow into the MID server.

 1. PT_PostFile.js => A blazingly fast MID Server SI to move any file from ServiceNow into MID Server.
 If the folder that's passed is not present, creates one.
 2. PT_CSVWriter.js => A blazingly fast MID Server SI to create CSV files given an array of arrays (of data)
 3. Many more coming soon!  ( I'm in the process of cleaning a lot of Script Includes, that can a) Read XML and CSV files from MID Server b) Post the data into an Import set c) Apply filter to pull selected files.